 2011

-The Profitable Artist, edited by Peter Cobb, Susan Ball, Felicity Hogan, p 212, p 218
+The Profitable Artist, edited by Peter Cobb, Susan Ball, Felicity Hogan, NYFA, p 212, p 218

 Fox 17 News, Grand Rapids, Live Interview: Wappen Field, 9/19/11